What We Believe

 1. Reformed Theology

 Scripture presents the all-glorious, triune God as the source and end of all things (Romans 11:36), sovereignly working all things according to His will (Ephesians 1:11).
 At the center of God’s purposes in the world is the exaltation of His glory through the redemption of sinners (John 17:1–26).
 To this end, we believe that God sovereignly saves men and women in order to display His immeasurable grace and glory (Ephesians 1:3–6; Romans 9:11).
-God’s sovereign grace in salvation humbles us, fills us with gratitude, and compels us to worship Him and share the message of His grace to all people.
+God’s sovereign grace in salvation fills us with humility, gratitude, assurance, and eternal praise for the undeserved grace of God in Christ.

 3. Continuationist Pneumatology